Terms of Reference

 Representatives from all facets of OSE may participate in SSRC conference calls on an ad hoc basis.

-Generally, committee members should possess the following key competencies:
+Generally, committee members should meet the following criteria and possess the following key competencies:

 Experience in the development of discipline-specific documents